Certora/aquarius-cantina-fv/README.md

 - You can see how to create ghost variables by looking at the variable `ACCESS_CONTROL` and its updates.
 - You can see the spec language we used [here](https://github.com/Certora/cvlr) and [here](https://github.com/Certora/cvlr-soroban).
 - For debugging, we recommend running one rule at a time by changing the `rule` field in the `conf` files.
+- Unlike CVL, invariants are not directly supported but they can be implemented as functions [as in this example](https://github.com/Certora/reflector-dao-contract/blob/certora/src/certora_specs/spec.rs#L184).
+- Parametric rules can be implemented to test with various functions [defined this way](https://github.com/Certora/reflector-subscription-contract/blob/certora/src/certora_specs/spec.rs#L194).